“Blood pressure tends to go up after menopause.

 In women, how common is HBP?

-In High Blood Pressure and Women the (United States) Go Red for Women explain:
+In High Blood Pressure and Women: High Blood Pressure and Heart Disease In Women the (United States) Go Red for Women explain:

-“A common misconception is that high blood pressure (HBP or hypertension) rarely affects women.
+“A common myth is that high blood pressure rarely affects women.
 However, nearly half of all adults with high blood pressure are women.
-In fact, women that are just 20 pounds or more overweight, have a family history of HBP or have reached menopause are known to increase a woman’s risk”.5
+Having healthy blood pressure can reduce your risk of heart disease”.5

 Menopause